workshopweekend/startercode/MK Code V2/Light_Sensor_to_LED/Tutorial 2.md

 	delayTime = map (sensorValue, minValue, maxValue, 0, 1023);

-The map function takes in the sensor values and scales it from its range (In this case from ~300 to ~750) to the orginal range we had (0 to 1023)
+The map function takes in the sensor values and scales it from its range (In this case from ~300 to ~750) to the original range we had (0 to 1023)
-* Upload the code again and see how the min and max delay values are now in the orginal range and the blink rate behaves like it did before.
+* Upload the code again and see how the min and max delay values are now in the original range and the blink rate behaves like it did before.

 * You are done with this tutorial!
 You can now go on to tutorial 3.